rizonjunaed/portfolio/README.md

+# Junaed's Portfolio using REACT JS
+- Greetings, you can access this small project of mine by going to the hosted link https://dazzling-hawking-885259.netlify.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).